 Portrayed as an Antipodean import, the band was actually largely English; John “Fuzzy” Lee was born in Ashtead, Surrey, John Kane in Glasgow.

-Both had moved down-under and there they met Australian Mel Noonan, and together they became one of Australia’s most popular acts.
+Both had moved down under, and there they met Australian Mel Noonan, and together they became one of Australia’s most popular acts.

-Armed with a recording contract with Albert Productions, the trio first hit the Australian charts at the end of 1968 with their version of Try To Remember, a track from the stage show The Fantastiks.
+Armed with a recording contract with Albert Productions, the trio first hit the Australian charts at the end of 1968 with their version of Try To Remember, a track from the stage shows The Fantastiks.

-Buoyed by this success the trio travelled back to England in early 1971, working the club circuit.
+Buoyed by this success, the trio travelled back to England in early 1971, working the club circuit.
 This led to an appearance on the UK talent quest show Opportunity Knocks, where they became popular winners.